itsJohnny21/CSE-464-2024-jsalaz59/README.md

 - `addNodesFromDOT`: converts MutableNode objects (from Guru Nidi) to `Node` objects and adds it to a `Graph`
 - `addEdgesFromDOT`: converts Link objects (from Guru Nidi) to `Edge` objects and adds it to a `Graph`

-#### Refactorings
+#### Why Apply These Refactorings

 These extractions improve readability and maintainability.
+The `parseDot` method is now much smaller and easier to understand.

 ##### removeNode (BEFORE)